seshbot/seshbot.github.io/source/_posts/2015-05-05-an-introduction-to-opengl-getting-started.markdown

  - Immediate mode only (fixed function pipeline)
  - no shaders
  - a lot of people still use this when demonstrating functionality
- - latest version natively supported by Windows
+ - only version natively supported by Windows

 ### OpenGL 2 - shaders run on the GPU
  - first shader-based version
  - vertex and fragment shaders
+ - still have access to the fixed function pipeline - even within shaders

-### OpenGL 3 - a controversial release, was going to fix architectural problems but abandoned
+### OpenGL 3 - a controversial release
  - framebuffers for rendering to non-screen targets (e.g., render to a texture)
  - vertex array objects (VAOs) allow great performance boosts by quickly binding and unbinding whole groups of buffers and attribute bindings
  - geometry shaders